 One day in the AZC

 men transformed into flowers, power, towers

 and others savage, damaged but yet can challenge.

 Women transformed into

 sun, moon, and stars

 as well as scars

-one child is wild and the other is mild
+One child was wild and the other was mild

 people cried, died and a lot committed suicide,